h-nargesi/deep-learning/neural network knowledge.md

 progress: P2

-Dot the main projects in P1/P2
+Do the main projects in P1/P2

 progress: P8 - M1 - L4 - C26 **(TOREAD)**